safasaeed/cse185_finalproject/README.md

 # File format

-The output file format is a data table as a .assoc.linear file.
+There are two output files, a .assoc.linear file which contains the results of the linear regression and a plot named QQMan.png.

 # Contributors